History of Kumamoto Prefecture: Land of Fire

-White turtles

-In 768, a white turtle was presented to Yamato Ouken from Ashikita, and in 771, two white turtles were presented from Ashikita, and Mashiki, both from Kumamoto coinciding with the enthronement of Emperor Kōnin, and the death of Empress Kōken, and the title of the years was changed from Jingokeiun to Hōki, meaning a precious turtle.
-Dōkyō, the lover of Empress Kōken lost power.
-At the same time, those under the influence of Fujiwara clan gained power among Kumamoto people over those under the influence of Ohtomo family.

 The rise of the Samurai

 In the latter part of the Heian period, groups of samurai gained power.
 This was also so in the land of Higo, though unification was not achieved until the 16th century.
 Well known groups of samurai included the Kikuchi clan, Aso clan, Kihara of the Midorigawa area, Moroshima of Amakusa, Sagara clan of Hitoyoshi, and Kumabe; some of them fought in the Toi invasion of 1019.

 Kikuchi Clan

 The Kikuchi clan started with Fujiwara Noritaka, grandson of Fujiwara no Takaie, who fought in the Toi invasion.
 However, at present, there are several views concerning its origin; 1) Local Gōzoku who worked at Dazaifu, Fukuoka Prefecture, 2) A descendant of Kishitsu Fukunobu from Korea, 3) A descendant of the Kukuchi family, 4) A descendant from the Minamoto clan.
 The Kikuchi clan enjoyed a powerful presence in the Kikuchi area, belonging to the group in the center of Japan by maintaining their land in the shōen system.
 In the days when the Taira clan was in power, the Kikuchi clan approached the Taira clan, but then the Minamoto clan came to power, and the Kikuchi favored the Minamoto.
 In the Kamakura period, the Kikuchi clan fought successfully against the enemy at Fukuoka during the Mongol invasions of Japan.
 Kikuchi Taketoki (1292–1333) was the 12th head of the Kikuchi Clan.
 Emperor Go-Daigo asked Taketoki for help.
 He was Go-Daigo's first man and was awarded for this.
 Taketoki gathered many people in Kyūshū and planned to attack Chinzei Tandai's Hōjō Hidetoki (Akahashi Hidetoki), but the plan was discovered and the Hojo attacked first.
 Taketoki and his son Yoritaka died in this attack.
 However, the Kikuchi clan remained powerful in this area.